babatopeayeni/SoftwareTestAutomation/README.md

 ✔ Ensured **data integrity and security** through input validation and exception handling.
 ✔ Followed **modular software design** for better **maintainability and scalability**.

-This project showcases my ability to **develop reliable and test-driven Java applications** while maintaining **high code quality and security standards**.

 ---